darylshy/TalesOfTheMysticalForest/readme.md

-Instruction to run this application:
+Instructions to run this application:
 1. Clone
 2. npm install
 3. npm start